GOAL: MEANINGFUL EMPLOYMENT

 A law student’s top 2 goals within 6 months of graduation are to pass the bar exam and get a job.
 Create your plan for meaningful employment now.

-- Start meeting lawyers, even before law school, to learn about the various type of jobs lawyers do.
+- Start networking and making connections with lawyers to learn about legal practice areas and the various types of jobs lawyers do.

 Summer After 1L Year:

-- Your goal for summer is to get some legal experience.
+- Get some legal experience.
 It doesn’t matter what specific type (because you’ll be honing the most common legal skills no matter what type of legal job you do) or if the work is part time or full time; paid or unpaid; or for credit or voluntary.
 Try something legal and evaluate the experience to know what you want to try next.

 - Consider getting some experience during the school year – eg: a clinic, externship, pro bono work, work for a firm or corporation part time during the year, and/or volunteer at a non-profit.
 This is a good way to get more experience, build your skills and your relationships.

-- Continue to hone what you are interested in and know the hiring timelines.
-Keep meeting attorneys, learning more about various career options lawyers have, and trying out what you can.
+- Continue networking and connecting with attorneys, learning more about various career options lawyers have, and trying out what you can.

 Summer After 2L Year: